coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 -   **Duration:** 24 hours (D)
 -   **Power Points:** 5

-You attach any melee weapon you can use in one hand---mundane, psionic, or magical---onto the end of one of your arms.
+You attach any melee weapon you can use in one hand—mundane, psionic, or magical—onto the end of one of your arms.
 The weapon becomes a natural extension of your arm, and that hand blends seamlessly into the shaft, hilt, or head of the weapon.
 Now that the weapon and you are one, you gain a +1 competence bonus on all attack and damage rolls while using the weapon.

 The grafted weapon is considered both a standard weapon and a natural weapon for the purpose of effects that distinguish between either weapon